AimanZaharin/Python-Indoor/README.md

 Best to use your “indoor voice” sometimes, writing entirely in lowercase.

-Harvard CS Problem Set 0
+Harvard CS50 Problem Set 0